TelluIoT/ThingML/README.md

 > For more information about how to use the Arduino IDE and Arduino boards, have a look at [the Arduino documentation](https://www.arduino.cc/en/Guide/Environment).

+####  How to compile and run generated Go code
+- Open a terminal at `thingml-gen/go/your-configuration`
+- To run the program directly: `go run *.go`
+- To compile to an executable file: `go build *.go`

+> For more information about Go package structures, have a look at the [Go documentation](https://golang.org/doc/code.html)

 ## &#x1F537; Compile ThingML from the sources